 COHORT A: Patients with MDS receive azacitidine intravenously (IV) or subcutaneously (SC) on days 1-7 and tagraxofusp-erzs IV over 15-20 minutes on days 1-3 or 1-5.
 Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unexpected toxicity.

-COHORTS B and C: Patients with AML or BPDCN receive azacitidine IV or SC on days 1-7, tagraxofusp-erzs IV over 15-20 minutes on days 4-6, and venetoclax orally (PO) on days 1-21.
+COHORTS B, C, AND D: Patients with AML or BPDCN receive azacitidine IV or SC on days 1-7, tagraxofusp-erzs IV over 15-20 minutes on days 4-6, and venetoclax orally (PO) on days 1-21.
 Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unexpected toxicity.

 Trial Phase Phase I